COVID: Do multiple boosters 'exhaust' our immune response? | DW | 18.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-It’s too soon to understand the effectiveness of a fourth vaccine dose, according to the top EU drug regulator.
+It’s too soon to understand the effectiveness of a fourth vaccine dose, according to the EU's top drug regulator.
 But some countries have already authorized the shot.

 Fourth doses of the COVID-19 vaccine don’t appear to offer significant protection against catching omicron according to a preliminary study conducted in Israel, the first country to authorize a second booster for its general population.
 Researchers announced the resultsMonday, around three weeks after fourth shots became widely available across the country.